colinbrookes/hevelian-zookeeper/README.md

 tick.time=3000<br/>
 max.clients=100<br/>

-Change the snap.directory and log.directory to point to the filders you created of course :)
+Change the snap.directory and log.directory to point to the folders you created of course :)